To Kill a Mockingbird (film): Casting

 James Stewart declined the role of Atticus Finch, concerned that the story was too controversial.
 Universal offered the role to Rock Hudson when the project was being first developed but producer Alan J. Pakula wanted a bigger star.

+Pakula remembered hearing from Peck when he was first approached with the role: "He called back immediately.
+No maybes. [...]
+I must say the man and the character he played were not unalike".
+Peck later said in an interview that he was drawn to the role because the book reminded him of growing up in La Jolla, California.